 A longtime leader on health issues, Senator Torres co-authored the California Clean Water Drinking Act, Proposition 65, and created the sole toxic reporting repository that helps scientists determine environmental and health impacts “a data source that really no one else has on the planet.”

-He is currently on the Board of "One Legacy," an organ transplant foundation in Los Angeles, and the Latino Community Foundation of the Bay Area.
+He is currently on the Board of "One Legacy," an organ transplant foundation in Los Angeles.

 Senator Torres holds a Bachelor's Degree from UC Santa Cruz and a Juris Doctorate degree from UC Davis School of Law.
 He also served as a John F. Kennedy teaching fellow at Harvard University's John F. Kennedy School of Government.